Beach Renourishment Project

 It is very important to note that both a wide beach and a healthy vegetated dune system are our first line of defense against storms and their accompanying tidal surges.
 The protection provided by the dunes is not limited to just the beach area.
 It is even more critical to infrastructure and homes further west, especially in the Intracoastal Basin, situated some 10 feet lower than the coastal ridge.

-Many communities further north and Fort Lauderdale to the south did not have protecting dunes and suffered very extensive and expensive damage from Superstorm Sandy.
+In 2012, many communities further north and Fort Lauderdale to the south did not have protecting dunes and suffered very extensive and expensive damage from Superstorm Sandy.
 The dune in Delray Beach did exactly what it was designed to do.
 It absorbed the fury of the storm waves with relatively little damage to the dune itself and no damage to State Road A1A.

 Sandy also caused damage to the beach further north that was not originally covered by the scheduled renourishment area.
 The city requested additional federal funding under the emergency program established to repair damage from Sandy along the whole eastern seaboard.
 Funding was approved for Delray Beach, Boca Raton, and Ocean Ridge as a larger project to reduce overall costs through shared savings.
 This second project was somewhat delayed due to windy conditions in November and December of 2013 and was finally completed in April 2014.